andreia23/Pweb1-social/README.md

 # Social

+Project developed as an example for the discipline's activity Web Programming I: 2020.1 IFPB - Paraíba Federal Institute of Education, Science and Technology.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

 ## Development server